 - Also around this period, some branches of Taiwan’s Austronesian cultures begin to expand very rapidly throughout maritime Southeast Asia and the Pacific and Indian Oceans.

-- 1542・Sailors from a passing Portuguese ship named the island Ilha Formosa.
+- 1542・Sailors from a passing Portuguese ship name the island Ilha Formosa.

 - 1592・Japanese warlord Toyotomi Hideyoshi launches his first invasion of Korea.
 An ultimately unsuccessful side-expedition to subjugate Taiwan is also launched the following year.

 - This is the first time a foreign power attempted to subjugate Taiwan.

 - 1609・Japan’s Tokugawa shogunate sends an exploratory mission, led by Shimabara feudal lord Arima Harunobu, to Taiwan.

 - 1616・The Tokugawa shogunate orders an invasion of Taiwan under the command of Nagasaki magistrate Murayama Tōan.
 The expedition sought to establish a Japanese trading post in Taiwan but ultimately ends in failure.

 - 1624・Dutch colonization of Taiwan begins with the occupation of Tayouan (today’s Anping District, Tainan City) in southwestern Taiwan.
 The Dutch construct Fort Zeelandia.

 - The Dutch become the first foreign power to successfully subjugate and administer any part of the island.

 - The colony forms a distinct governorate, with its own governor, under the overall direction of the Governor-General of the Dutch East Indies (present-day Indonesia).

 - Large numbers of Hoklo and Hakka labourers from China settle in the new Dutch colony.